 However, do make this decision carefully as you may lose your place at your original university if you decide you’ve made a mistake.

 Read our guide on how self-release for more information.

-If you apply through UCAS for September 2023 you will automatically be entered into the Clearing process if you don't meet the grades required by your firm and insurance choices, or if you submit your application after 30 June.
+If you apply through UCAS for September 2023 you will automatically be entered into the Clearing process if you are not accepted by your firm and insurance choices, or if you submit your application after 30 June.

 If you become eligible to use Clearing an 'Add Clearing choice' choice will become available on your UCAS Hub.
 Alternatively, you can check directly with your firm and insurance choice universities.